TWENTY YEARS LATER, WE STILL SEE LIGHT BLUE: INSIDE MARIO TESTINO'S DOLCE & GABBANA CLASSIC

 David Gandy and Bianca Balti in the 2013 Dolce & Gabbana Light Blue campaign.

 Yet one of the reasons Light Blue endured is that it never depended on a single face.
 While Gandy became the campaign's constant presence, the women around him changed with each chapter.
 Marija Vujović appeared in the original 2006 campaign.
 Anna Jagodzińska followed in 2009.
-Bianca Balti would become one of the campaign's defining figures, starring in both the 2013 and 2016 iterations.
+Bianca Balti would become one of the campaign's defining figures, starring in both the 2013 and 2017 iterations.
 The cast evolved, but the atmosphere remained the same.
 Each woman brought a different energy to Capri's waters, yet all inhabited the same world of sun, sea, intimacy and escape.
-The continuity was not found in the models themselves, but in the feeling the campaign returned to again and again.
+The continuity lay not in the cast, but in the feeling the campaign returned to again and again.

 The campaign's visual language was remarkably restrained.
 The woman wore white.
 Gandy wore white.
 The Zodiac dinghy was white.
 The colours were deliberately reduced until almost everything disappeared except the essentials.